danlentz/clj-hangman/README.md

       ----------
     = 328

-Finally, the complete triples representing the occurances of 'E' in words "SOMEWHERE" and "EVERYWHERE":
+Finally, the actual triples representing the occurances of 'E' in words "SOMEWHERE" and "EVERYWHERE":

     ["EVERYWHERE" \E 645]
     ["SOMEWHERE"  \E 328]

+There are two reasons why letter position is encoded this way, rather than just adding multiple triples (one for each occurance position) as shown in the simplified example above.
+First, it is beneficial for efficiency to be able to select all words with a given letter/position using only one query.
+But, more importantly, this approach gives us the ability to implicitly exclude words where a given letter occurs in other positions _in addition_ to the ones specified.
+That is, if we have the following game in progress:

 #### Hangman Queries